roastedpork/hololens-rosbridge/README.md

     }
 }
 ```
+RosPublisher and RosSubscriber will use the namespace and class information to generate the appropriate rosmsg name, and pass it to rosbridge.

 Note that Unity frame axes are different from ROS frame axes in two ways:
 1. Y, Z axes in ROS correspond to Z, Y axes in Unity respectively